virkillz/ex_ccxt/README.md

 # ExCcxt 🚀

-_Because who has time to write JavaScript when you could be writing Elixir?_
+_Because you want to connect to multiple cryptocurrency exchanges API, but still want to do it in Elixir_

-This is a lovingly maintained fork of the sadly abandoned [ccxtex](https://github.com/metachaos-systems/ccxtex).
-We've dusted it off, given it some TLC, and made it work with the modern world of crypto trading.
+This is a fork of the sadly abandoned [ccxtex](https://github.com/metachaos-systems/ccxtex).
+It is a bridge to ccxt library, the JavaScript part.
+The way it works is via nodejs instance run with hex.pm nodejs package via supervisor.

 ExCcxt is your friendly Elixir bridge to the amazing [CCXT library](https://github.com/ccxt/ccxt) - the Swiss Army knife of cryptocurrency exchange APIs.
 Think of it as a translator that speaks both Elixir and JavaScript, so you don't have to suffer through `npm install` nightmares.